zephyrproject-rtos/zephyr/boards/seeed/seeeduino_xiao/doc/index.rst

 Supported Features
 ==================

-The seeeduino_xiao board configuration supports the following hardware
+The seeeduino_xiao/samd21g18a board configuration supports the following hardware
 features:

 +-----------+------------+------------------------------------------+